dmostoller/Phase-3-FlaskSQLAlchemy/README.md

 ## Looking Ahead

-Tomorrow's lesson will discuss how to create a many-to-many relationship in Flask-SQLAlchemy.
+From here on we will apply these lessons to create a CLI project with a one-to-many database schema.